-- 1. The Application for Admission Fee (\$40) and the Registration and Processing Fee (\$110) are non-refundable after submission of the Application. - 2.
-Refunds for students who withdraw after tuition has been paid, but during the drop/add period, which is one week from the day student submit their Agreement, will receive a 100% of refund of the Tuition and the Evaluation Fee (\$110).
+- The Application for Admission Fee (\$40) and the Registration and Processing Fee (\$110) are non-refundable after submission of the Application. - Refunds for students who withdraw after tuition has been paid, but during the drop/add period, which is one week from the day students submit their Enrollment Agreement, will receive a 100% of refund of the Tuition and the Evaluation Fee (\$110).
 Thereafter, the Tuition and Evaluation Fee will be refunded based on the following sliding scale.